pyprogrammerblog/tiny-blocks/README.md

 ```

 Tiny-Blocks use **generators** to stream data.
 Each **chunk** is a **Pandas DataFrame**.
-The `chunksize` or buffer size is adjustable per extraction.
+The `chunksize` or buffer size is adjustable per pipeline.

 Installation
 -------------